The holiday hot list: Where to travel in March

 Average temperature in March: 28°C

-The first few months of the year is the best time to travel to the island of Phu Quoc, which belongs to Vietnam, but is actually closer to Cambodia.
-Compared to the monsoon season which dominates the south of the country from June to August, and the north between September and November, the weather in March is more settled where travellers can enjoy temperatures often reaching 30°C.
+The first few months of the year are the best time to travel to the island of Phu Quoc, which belongs to Vietnam, but is actually closer to Cambodia.
+Compared to the monsoon season, which dominates the south of the country from June to August, and the north between September and November, the weather in March is more settled, allowing travellers to enjoy temperatures often reaching 30°C.

 Phu Quoc is a beautiful tropical island that’s also an accredited UNESCO biosphere, providing the ideal antidote when twinned with a trip to the bustling cities of Hanoi or Ho Chi Minh.
 While the coastline is a huge draw, travellers can also explore the Phu Quoc National Park, visit local farms, wildlife parks or local night markets.